ramizhajj1/cse15l-lab-reports/LabReport4.md

 The tests now passed.

-Commit and push the resulting change to your Github account
+## Commit and push the resulting change to your Github account

-To commit and push the changes I used the following commenads.
+To commit and push the changes I used the following commands.

 ```
 git status